The International Arbitration Review: Brazil

 Consequently, the need for more efficient and appropriate means of resolving certain conflicts created a unique opportunity for the consolidation of arbitration, as seen above.
 Other alternative dispute resolution mechanisms are also becoming reliable as efficient systems.
 Mediation has gained traction, and several studies and programmes have been put in place to develop mediation as a well-established and effective method for dispute resolution in Brazil.
 In late 2015, Federal Law No. 13,140, which regulates court and out-of-court mediation proceedings, came into effect, and is poised to foster use of this method.

 Further, conciliation and dispute boards are gradually turning into important tools for dispute resolution in Brazil.
 The use of dispute adjudication boards, dispute review boards and combined dispute boards is increasing in Brazil to become a real choice for investors and stakeholders to resolve disputes.
 It is expected that these new extrajudicial methods of solving disputes will be as successful as arbitration in Brazil in the years to come.

-1 Gilberto Giusti is a partner and Douglas Depieri Catarucci is an associate at Pinheiro Neto Advogados.
+1 Gilberto Giusti is a partner and Luiz Vinicius Marinho Trajano is a legal assistant at Pinheiro Neto Advogados.